Breeze/breeze.github.io/doc-js/lap-first-query.md

 - the *dataservice* returned a promise;
 - the *ViewModel* called the promise's `then( ... )` method for the success path
-- the *ViewModel* called the promise's `fail( ... )` method for the failure path.
+- the *ViewModel* called the promise's `catch( ... )` method for the failure path.

-Both the `then()` and the *fail()* return a promise which means we can chain a sequence of asynchronous steps.
+Both the `then()` and the `catch()` return a promise which means we can chain a sequence of asynchronous steps.
 Such syntax makes it easy to flatten what might otherwise be a nasty nest of dependent async calls.
 We don't have dependent async calls in this application... but a real application might... and you'll see plenty of examples among the <a href="/doc-samples/doccode" target="_blank">teaching tests</a> [<a href="#note 3">3</a>].

 ## Process the query results